Xavi422/Covid_EDA_SQL/README.md

 	TABLE_NAME = 'covid_19_data';
 ```

 We can see that many of the columns that store traditionally numeric data are casted as nvarchar(strings).
-This is important to know as we may run into calculation problems further into the analysis.
+This is important to know as we may run into calculation problems further into the analysis because of this.

 Next, we want to check what date range our dataset covers